 3. Thyme Essential Oil Uses – Anticancer

 In another article, we looked at a study that demonstrated the benefits rose oil carried against acne bacteria.
-In the same study, cancer cells were also evaluated to see how they could stand up against ten powerful essential oils.
-Thyme was one of those oils, and it stood out from the crowd as most beneficial against the cells of prostate, lung carcinoma, and breast cancers.
-(4) While it can't be stated enough that these studies are preliminary, I'm filled with hope for a future where naturally occurring products replace toxic chemicals for cancer treatment and – dare we hope? – cures!
+In the same study, ten powerful essential oils were tested in vitro against cancer cells to see how they could stand up.
+Thyme was one of those oils, and it stood out from the crowd as having the strongest cytotoxic activity against three human tumor cell lines.
+(4) While it can’t be stated enough that these studies are preliminary, I’m filled with hope for a future where naturally occurring products replace toxic chemicals for cancer treatment and – dare we hope? – cures!

 4. Thyme Essential Oil Uses – Hormone Balancing

-Technically, as researchers have put it, “Several aromatic oils have been recommended as phytoestrogens because they include components related to the sex hormones.” (source) What this looks like exactly is not clear.
+Still, as a note of caution, researchers have put it, “Several aromatic oils have been recommended as phytoestrogens because they include components related to the sex hormones.” (source) What this looks like exactly is not clear.
 But, from what I can tell, using essential oils like thyme can help create homeostasis in the body, which supports proper hormone balance.
 Essentially, true healing from the inside out – not using essential oils for hormones like you would a drug.

 Some Practical Thyme Essential Oil Uses

 In a study released this year, thyme joined lemon, basil, geranium, clove, and cinnamon as highly effective against fungi, including Candida albicans and the resulting candidiasis.
-(6) Antifungal properties are important as a cleaning agent, but I'm especially interested in tools to battle systemic Candida struggles.
-This specific study occurred in vitro (in lab tests), but we have seen other studies demonstrate inhalation as an effective essential oil application against Candida.
-Diffuse a couple drops each of thyme, cinnamon and clove for a spicy, herbaceous fragrance that can help ward off Candida.
+(6) Antifungal properties are important as a cleaning agent, but I’m especially interested in tools to battle systemic Candida struggles.
+This specific study occurred in vitro (in lab tests), but we have seen other studies demonstrate diffusion of lemongrass, peppermint and eucalyptus as an effective essential oil application against Candida. (source) Diffuse a couple drops each of thyme, cinnamon and clove for a spicy, herbaceous fragrance that may help ward off Candida.